LL04-Finance-Dowell/100018-dowellWorkflowAi-testing/README.md

 Response - 500

 ```
-    "Failed to save Workflows to document"
+    "Failed to create process and start processing."
 ```

 _POST_ to `process/new/`